ZacharieALES/AutoExpe/docs/experimentation_format.md

 ### instancePath (mandatory)

 Path of the instance files.
 This entry can contain:
-* the path of single instances
+* the path of a single instance:

         "instancePath": "./data/instance1.txt"

-or
+* the path of several instances:

         "instancePath": ["./data/instance1.txt", "./data/instance2.txt"]